adorsys/multibanking/finapi-adapter/docs/LabelsApi.md

 <a name="getAndSearchAllLabels"></a>
 # **getAndSearchAllLabels**
-> InlineResponse20012 getAndSearchAllLabels(ids, search, page, perPage, order)
+> PageableLabelList getAndSearchAllLabels(ids, search, page, perPage, order)

 Get and search all labels